Open air walkway around the Seville plaza in Spain with beautiful arches and call beams on a bright sunny day

 Be intrigued by the volcanic landscape, quaint villages and friendly locals of the Canary Islands.
 Head inland to Marrakech for an overnight excursion, where you enjoy its vibrant culture and iconic sites.
 Explore southern Spain with its Moorish architecture, traditional lifestyle and whitewashed villages.
 Enjoy the sun-kissed shores of the Algarve and the artisan-inspired city of Lisbon.
 Discover stories of intrigue at castles, cathedrals and eclectic cities with your local guide.
 Spend a ‘British day out’ on ‘The Rock’ of Gibraltar.

-Cruise aboard the adventure-ready 154-guest Douglas Mawson.
-This ship features state-of-the-art design and technology, plus excursion-minded preparation rooms and multiple boarding platforms for efficient embarkation and disembarkation.
+Cruise aboard the adventure-ready 154-guest Douglas Mawson or 132-guest Sylvia Earle.
+These ships feature state-of-the-art design and technology, plus excursion-minded preparation rooms and multiple boarding platforms for efficient embarkation and disembarkation.
 As an added bonus, Douglas Mawson features a selection of dedicated single cabins.

 Read on for details about this cruise, or learn more about AdventureSmith’s Mediterranean trips and Mediterranean small ship cruises.